mostpinkest/samba/README.md

 * `logicer16/samba:latest`: A modified version of [dperson/samba](https://github.com/dperson/samba), with additional support for a custom config.
 * `logicer16/samba:exporter`: The same as `logicer16/samba:latest` with [imker25/samba_exporter](https://github.com/imker25/samba_exporter/) running alongside it on port `9922`.

+> [!WARNING]
+> In its current state, `logicer16/samba:exporter` is considered unstable.
+Do not expect issues to be resolved within any reasonable timeframe.
+Suggestions and PRs are still welcomed and encouraged.

 By default there are no shares configured, additional ones can be added.

 ## Hosting a Samba instance